mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 number lexeme L.number -- similar to ‘naturalOrFloat’ in Parsec
 ```

-Note that Megaparsec internally uses standard Haskell functions to parse
+Note that Megaparsec internally uses the standard Haskell functions to parse
 floating point numbers, thus no precision loss is possible (and it's
 tested).
 On the other hand, Parsec again re-implements the whole thing.
 Approach taken by Parsec authors is to parse the numbers one by one and then